353words/cpu_cache/README.md

 Listing 2 shows the benchmark code.
 On lines 07-20 you create a `users` slice with 10,000 users and set 20% of them to be non active.
 On lines 22-29 is the benchmark function, it calls `CountryCount` in every loop.
-On lines 25-27 we check that `m != nil` to make sure the compiler does not optimize away the call to `CountryCount`.
+On lines 25-27 you check that `m != nil` to make sure the compiler does not optimize away the call to `CountryCount`.

 Now let's run the benchmark: